SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. note::

-    Because exclusive access is a slightly broader guarantee than memory safety,
+    Because exclusive access to memory is a slightly broader guarantee than memory safety,
     some code that is memory safe
     violates the guarantee of exclusive access.
-    Swift allows this code if the compiler can prove that the nonexclusive access is still safe.
+    Swift allows this code if the compiler can prove that the nonexclusive access to memory is still safe.

 ..
 Versions of Swift before Swift 4 ensure memory safety by agressively making a copy of the shared mutable state